International Cricket Council: Other ventures

-Cricket World Program

-The International Cricket Council telecasts a weekly program on television called ICC Cricket World.
-It is produced by Sportsbrand.

-It is a weekly 30-minute program providing the latest cricket news, recent cricket action including all Test and One-Day International matches, as well as off-field features and interviews.
+The ICC Academy is located at Dubai Sports City, and opened in 2010.
+It includes various cricketing facilities, and practice pitches.

+ICC Cricket 360° is a televised weekly show, which covers various aspects and events in the cricketing world.

 Criticism

-In 2015, Sam Collins and Jarrod Kimber made the documentary Death of a Gentleman on the internal organisation of the ICC, saying that the richer member countries (specifically India, England and Australia) were "bullying" the ICC and running the organisation to the detriment of the other members.
+In 2015, Jarrod Kimber and Sam Collins made the documentary Death of a Gentleman based on the internal organisation of the ICC, which portrayed the richer member countries (specifically India, England and Australia) as "bullying" the ICC and running the organisation to the detriment of the other members.